Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Software/README.md

 ### Running Rstudio
 Rstudio is run using a PBS job script, which will open a connection to an Rstudio session that you can connect to with a web browser on your local machine.

-1. Identify where you'll be running Rstudio (a directory on scratch space), and make a directory to work in there.
+1. Change to the directory where you'll be running Rstudio (a directory on scratch space).
 ```
-mkdir /scratch/st-sturvey-1/Sandbox/Sherlock/
 cd /scratch/st-sturvey-1/Sandbox/Sherlock/
 ```